-Oncotype DX GPS provides meaningful information on the aggressiveness of the tumor that, when combined with clinical pathologic features (PSA levels, Gleason score, anatomic stage, and NCCN® risk classification), helps when discussing management options with patients.
+The Oncotype DX GPS assay provides meaningful information on the aggressiveness of the tumor that, when combined with clinical pathologic features (PSA levels, Gleason score, anatomic stage, and NCCN® risk classification), helps when discussing management options with patients.
 The GPS report is a patient-friendly resource that facilitates discussions by consolidating key prostate cancer characteristics in a single document for ease of reference during management conversations.

 Clear advantages for your patients

 The Oncotype DX GPS assay has been developed and studied in over 4,500 patients.3 The results from the assay refine risk assessment, help guide treatment decisions, and potentially impact patient quality of life.
 For example, the results might give a low- or favorable intermediate-risk patient the additional confidence he needs to pursue active surveillance, delaying or even completely avoiding the side effects of more aggressive treatment options like prostatectomy or radiation therapy.